 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

 Growth Habits and Disease Resistance: Vigorous and precocious with a spreading growth habit, tends to have heavy crops every other year.
-Susceptible to canker, mildew, fireblight, and cedar rust and very susceptible to scab.
+Susceptible to blister spot, canker, mildew, fireblight, and cedar rust and very susceptible to scab and quince rust.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)